 Research Working Group

-– Organizing events for psychiatry trainees on subjects related to scientific research such as journal clubs and workshops,
+- organizing events for psychiatry trainees on subjects related to scientific research such as lectures and workshops;

 Acceptance of E-mental Health Among Psychiatry Trainees Study

-This year we have decided to shift our focus on e-mental health applications as new technologies have opened a new avenue for modern psychiatric practices to evolve into being more convenient and widely accessible.
+Last year, the RWG decided to focus on e-mental health applications as new technologies have opened a new avenue for modern psychiatric practices to evolve into being more convenient and widely accessible.
 Electronic mental health (e-mental health) practices are not limited to only tele-psychiatry but it also involves smart phone applications, websites designated to mental health, online assessment or diagnostic tools, therapeutic online gaming programs, robotic simulations, virtual reality systems and much more.

 Research Working Group Meetings